 - ¾ cup (180mL) pure maple syrup

 - In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.
 In a separate bowl, whisk together the butter, eggs, and vanilla.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the maple syrup.
-Mix in the flour mixture, stirring just until incorporated.
+Add in the flour mixture, stirring just until incorporated.

 View Nutrition Information + Weight Watchers Points